Loach: Osteology

 Among loaches, the majority of known morphological synapomorphies (shared characters derived from a common ancestor) are osteological.
-In particular, modifications to the ethmoid and surrounding bones within the neurocranium unite Cobitoidea, in addition to certain lateral-line canal ossifications.
+In particular, modifications to the ethmoid and surrounding bones within the neurocranium unite Cobitoidei, in addition to certain lateral-line canal ossifications.
 An erectile suborbital spine, a modification of the lateral ethmoid, was formerly thought to represent a synapomorphy between Cobitidae and Botiidae.
-It is now considered a pleisiomorphy of Cobitoidea, a character shared by the common ancestor but lost in most loach lineages.
+It is now considered a pleisiomorphy of Cobitoidei, a character shared by the common ancestor but lost in most loach lineages.
 The suborbital spine is also retained in the serpent loaches, Serpenticobitidae.

 Habitat and distribution

 Loaches are found in a wide variety of habitats throughout Europe, northern Africa, and central and Southeast Asia.
 Most families occur predominantly in rocky mountain streams at high elevations, but almost all have lowland representatives as well.
 Many species of Cobitidae burrow in the sand and inhabit riverbeds in broad, flat terrain.
 At least three families contain blind, troglomorphic species adapted to life in caves.